syncfusion-content/windowsforms-docs/WindowsForms/Grid/Visual-Styles.md

 {% endhighlight %}
 {% endtabs %}

-## Applying skin for ComboBox Cell
+## Applying Skin for ComboBox Cell
 There will be no themes applied to the ComboBox cell by default.
 If you want to enable the theme, set [EnableGridListControlInComboBox](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridModel~EnableGridListControlInComboBox.html)  property to false.
 It will add the [GridListControl](http://help.syncfusion.com/windowsforms/gridlist/creating-grid-list-control) to the ComboBox drop down and the visual style of the grid will be applied.
 {% tabs %}
 {% highlight c# %}